Medicare Pays For A Kidney Transplant, But Not The Drugs To Keep It Viable

 "Finally, a year and a half ago, transplant came.
 I was a little apprehensive but I said OK.
 And I call her Sleeping Beauty, that's my kidney's name."

-Creasey, a 60-year-old resident of Washington D.C., no longer needs to spend her days at a dialysis center.
+Creasey, a 60-year-old resident of Washington, D.C., no longer needs to spend her days at a dialysis center.
 She has enough energy for a part-time job at a home furnishing store and time to enjoy life's simple pleasures.

 "I was able to do my favorite thing — go to the pool — and I was just loving it because it's like I had no restrictions now," she says.